GU-DataLab/topic-modeling-topic-noise-models/README.md

 You must have the Java JDK installed on your computer to run TND.
 It can be downloaded [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 We originally built this with JDK 11, but have tested with JDK 8 and 16.

 ### Using TND and NLDA
+All of the code in this section, with the exception of pseudocode, is included in the script `readme_script.py`.
+There is another script called `run_models.py` that can be used to test models at scale using sets of parameters.

 **Loading and Preparing Data for Modeling.**
 Data sets should be loaded as a list of documents, where each document is a list of words.
 We have a built-in function to load data.
 We also convert the data set to a gensim corpus for use in our models.
 ```python